namishh/com/content/blog/devlogs/pico.md

 end
 ```

-And with just these simple tricks, the movement feels far more better.
+And with just these simple tricks, the movement feels much better.

 <div align="center">